Principle Investigator

 Alumni

 Dr Abdulwahhab Khedr did his PhD in our group (2020-2024), where he worked on developing peptide hydrogels for localised delivery of chemotherapy in glioblastoma.
+After his PhD, she started a Postdoctoral Research Associate position at the University of Manchester.

 Dr Reem Alazragi was a Postdoctoral Research Associate in our group (2021-2022).
 She worked on developing peptide hydrogels designed for 3D scaffolding of skin derived cells for wound healing.
 In 2022, she moved to the University of Jeddah to take an Associate Professor position at the Department of Biological Science.